CPD - Continuing Professional Development

 How does CPD work?

-CPD requirements for members of Chartered Institutes / Professional Organisations
+CPD requirements for members of Chartered Institutes and Professional Organisations

 ACCA - The Association of Chartered Certified Accountants

-According to their CPD requirements, as of 2005 members of the ACCA must obtain at least 40 units per calendar year of acceptable CPD learning activities which are relevant to their work.
-One unit is equal to one hour spent on an acceptable CPD learning activity.
-Stipulations include individuals who work under 770 hours per calendar year and members in permanent retirement.
+According to their CPD requirements, members of ACCA must obtain at least 40 units of CPD per calendar year of relevant CPD learning activities, divided into 21 verifiable and 19 non-verifiable units.
+One unit is equal to one hour of learning.
+Exceptions include individuals who work under 770 hours per calendar year and members in permanent retirement.

 CMI - The Chartered Management Institute